kbakdev/Network-communication/README.md

 ```

 # Listening TCP and HTTP sockets
 A simple web chat based on an integrated, multi-threaded Python HTTP server using low-level sockets.
 Python, as well as other modern programming languages, has a set of libraries that enable the use of ready-made HTTP servers (e.g. the `BaseHTTPServer` class in Python 2.7 or `http.server` in Python 3).
+However, I decided to break it down into prime factors

 You can test the server presented, for example using the irreplaceable console cURL tool.